genebean/piweatherrock-docs/content/en/docs/Troubleshooting/_index.md

 cat /etc/os-release
 ```

-If the version number is below 10 you will want to upgrade.
+If the version number is below 10 you will need to upgrade if you want to utilize the setup script.

 ## Git permission denied